Have you ever wondered what the real value of your investment property was and if you paid too much for it?

 Online Price Guides

-This is what the vendor would like to sell their property for.
-The vendor can be biased and emotionally attached to the property, or are just being optimistic, therefore this price is often different to the true market value.
+This is simply part of the selling agent’s marketing strategy, and perhaps an amount that the vendor would like to sell their property for.
+The vendor can be biased and emotionally attached to the property, or is just being optimistic, therefore this price is often different to the true market value.
+Listing prices have little to do with the actual value of a property.

 Real Estate Agent Market Appraisal

-This is often inaccurate as the agent wants to get a new listing, therefore painting a rosy picture of the property and could be inflating the figure.
+This is often inaccurate as the agent may want to get a new listing, therefore painting a rosy picture of the property and could be inflating the figure.
 If the property doesn’t sell for this price, then ‘the market’ can be blamed.

 Banks are looking at property in terms of how suitable it is to hold as security, not as a home to live in or an investment to create wealth.
 They want the property valued as if it needed to be offloaded by them tomorrow.